trevor-dolby-at-ibm-com/ace-kafka-es/README.md

 Note the absence of any keystore and truststore configuration plus the `securityProtocol`, `saslMechanism`, and `saslConfig` lines that are needed to enable the connection; these values can be found in the "Sample configuration properties" section of the "Connect to this service" wizard.
+Policies should never contain secrets in ACE, and the `securityIdentity` setting combined with mqsisetdbparms/mqsicredentials should be used for user/pw information.

 ## Certificate notes